y330/FragmentQR/index.md

 #### **What will FragmentQR do for me?**

-FragmentQR can enable you to select any text, and have it automatically be copied as a text fragment, after which a QR code can be generated from the your clipboard for easily l
+FragmentQR can enable you to select any text, and have it automatically be copied as a text fragment, after which a QR code can be generated from the your clipboard for easily sharing specific parts of a webpage

 #### **What browsers/platforms are compatible with FragmentQR?**